 The best way to prevent diabetic retinopathy is to control blood sugar and keep blood pressure at normal levels.
 People with diabetes should have an annual eye examination, in which the pupil is dilated with eye drops, so that retinopathy can be detected and any necessary treatment can be started early.
 Pregnant women with diabetes should have these eye examinations about once every 3 months.

-Treatment is aimed at controlling blood sugar and blood pressure.
-People with macular edema are given eye injections of certain drugs (for example, ranibizumab, pegaptanib, bevacizumab, or occasionally triamcinolone).
-Treating macular edema may improve vision.
 Other treatments include laser photocoagulation, in which a laser beam is aimed into the eye at the retina to slow the growth of abnormal new retinal blood vessels and decrease leakage.
 Laser photocoagulation may need to be repeated.
 If bleeding from damaged vessels has been extensive, a procedure called vitrectomy may be needed.
 In this procedure, blood is removed from the cavity in which the vitreous humor lies.
-Vision often improves after vitrectomy for vitreous hemorrhage, and vision may improve after vitrectomy for traction retinal detachment.
+Vision often improves after vitrectomy is done to treat vitreous hemorrhage, traction retinal detachment, or macular edema.
 Laser treatment only rarely improves vision, but it commonly prevents further deterioration.
-Newer treatments that are being investigated involve inserting an implant in to the eye that delivers constant levels of a corticosteroid.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 National Eye Institute: A resource for learning about eye health (in English and Spanish) for adults and children, as well as access to outreach campaigns.
 Simply type in the appropriate search term.